ricardo-hueso/PICV/README.md

 The software is written in IDL and should be able to run in IDL6.0 or higher.

+The software is distributed under creative commons license 4.0

 The original version of the software is described in:
 * Hueso et al. Icarus (2019), doi:10.1016/j.icarus.2009.05.004